 The Ceremony was held at the top of a pyramid and was directed by a priest that made an incition on the low part of the rib-cage to rip open the flesh and releasing a bath of blood.
 You can later investigate more about it.
 Other Mayan religious rituals included dancing, competition, ball games, dramatic performances, and prayer to the gods.

 The list of mayan gods is quite large so we have created a short list of those whom we consider that are the most popular ones of the Mayan religion.
 Such as: Itzamná, Kukulcán (Quetzalcóatl), Chak, etc. The list include all the relevant information needed to understand the function of the gods and also contains a brief description of their images according to the leyend.
+(If you wish to gain more data or want to go through all the list of the Mayan gods click Here)

+The following interviews took place in Chunhuhub, a town near Felipe Carrillo Puerto in Quintana Roo.
+For the purpose of having a richier blog we asked our informants to answerr in Maya and then to repeat their answers in Spanish.
 We asked people about how they felt about growing in a Maya-speaking family and have to deal with a Spanish-speaking society.
 We asked them about their experiences, about their religion and if they knew the cultural background that is behind the Mayan language. we asked them if they knew the role of the mayan gods in the ancient mayan religion.
 Some of them answerd us honestly, some of them were a little bit shy and these afected their answers and some of them prefered to talk about the way they lived as children and how the way of living has changed

 This man relates the history of when he was a child and he had to go with his father to the fields to sow.
 He mentions that society has changed a lot since those times when roads weren't paved.
 He also mentioned that people from those days used to the able to say when it was going to rain just by knowing the month of the year or the day of each month.